curl/everything-curl/usingcurl-returns.md

 The list of exit codes above contains a number of values marked as 'not used'.
 Those are exit status codes that aren't used in modern versions of curl but that have been used or were intended to be used in the past.
-They may very well be used in a future version of curl.
+They may be used in a future version of curl.

 Additionally, the highest used error status in this list is 92, but there is no guarantee that a future curl version won't decide to add more exit codes